romainducrocq/DQN-frameworQ/doc/README.md

 - Visualize: `bash visualize.sh`.
 - Play: `bash play.sh`.

-### Build a custom environment
+### Build a customized environment

-This framework is designed to wrap custom environments for applying DQN algorithms.
+This framework is designed to wrap customized environments for applying DQN algorithms.
 All sections to be modified are indicated by comments.
-Are to be modified only:
+Is to be modified only:
+- The environment package `env/`:
 	- The environment model package: `env/custom_env/`.
-- The environment controller wrapper file: `env/custom_env_wrapper.py`.
 	- The environment view wrapper file: `env/view.py`.
+	- The environment controller wrapper file: `env/dqn_env.py`.
-- The DQN hyperparameter configuration file: `dqn/config/dqn_config.py`.
+	- The hyperparameter configuration file: `env/dqn_config.py`.

-See `custom_envs_w_frameworQ.txt`.
+The `dqn/` package and the main scripts `train.py`, `observe.py`, `play.py` are ready to use.
+They do not require any modifications.

+For implementation examples, see `custom_envs_w_frameworQ.txt`.

 ### 1. Model

-Create the custom environment model.
+Create the customized environment model.

 **package `env/custom_env/`**
 1. create the environment model classes.
-E.g: car.py, track.py (initial-DQN).
 2. create additional resources.
-E.g: utils.py, img/.

 **file `env/custom_env/utils.py`**
 1. `(W, H)` -> _(int, int)_: (optional) set the window resolution.